 Despite her less than welcoming reply, the girl whose name tag read Baylee never failed to make Chase's heart pound and heat rush to his groin.
 Striving for objectivity, he assessed exactly what about her features seemed so appealing.
 Is it her tiny stature and waif-like appearance?
 Is it her full pink lips and dainty, slightly pointy nose?
 Is it the pale, faintly blushing pink of her skin?
 All possible.
 But what really captured him was her eyes: huge brown pools that seemed to hold a depth unthinkable in one so young.
-And she was young.
-Pushing the limit of too young for him, but in life experience must be nearly his contemporary, if her spirit rang true.
+And she was young; pushing the limit of too young for him, but if the sorrow in her eyes spoke true, in her life experience must nearly match his.

 “I was wondering if the book I ordered came in yet,” he said, leaning his hip against the counter in what he hoped was a casual gesture.
 Right, man.
 You weren't good at casual BEFORE your life fell apart.

 Chase angrily squashed down the arguing voice.
 I don't want to think about that.
 So, I'm divorced.
 So what?
 Lots of people are and it's been more than a year.
 I should be getting over it by now.
 I am, if my interest in this pretty sales clerk is any indication.
 But how does one start over after so many years thinking life was going to be a certain way?
 No, starting over is wrong.
 I'm a different man than I was before I found out my childhood sweetheart and best friend was actually a slut who'd been sleeping with another man behind my back.

 Bayle punched the keyboard on her computer, her attention focused on the screen.
 Chase continued ruminating.